milsimunited/u/README.md

 - Dynamic spawn and despawn of hostiles and allies for ambient combat and loot.
 - Gamemaster to embed handcrafted scenarios within a dynamic environment.
 - Players need to stay alert  all the time because this is a war zone.
 Gamemasters have more time to focus on details.
-- Ideal for training and exploring new terrains and equipment and as a template as it is easily customizable and completely open source.
+- Ideal for training and exploring new terrains and equipment.
+- Ideal scenario template as it is easily customizable and completely open source.